Our free membership, business.com+, takes the pain out of choosing new business services.

 It’s essential to back up your words of support with meaningful action.
 For example, offer to let a team member try a new responsibility for a trial period to see if they like it, or give an employee time off to attend a work-related conference.
 Prove to them that you’re invested in their personal and professional development.

-Incentives related to personal and professional development can help keep workers committed to your company and their responsibilities.
+Incentives related to personal and professional development can help keep workers committed to your company and their responsibilities, which directly helps increase productivity at work.
 Gallup data indicates employee engagement in the U.S. is in a slump, but reversing that trend in your workplace can be a boon to your business’s productivity.

 5. Use natural light in your workplace.